 - Birth certificate

-- Report cards from current and previous year (students entering grades 1-12)
+- Report cards from the current and previous year (students entering grades 1-12)

 - Unofficial transcript (students entering grades 9-12)